 Our built environments – floors, furniture, homes, schools, offices, and outbuildings – are central to our lives and communities.
-At Vermont Natural Coatings we are dedicated to developing non-toxic wood finish technologies that are grounded in sustainability, easy to use and stand up to the test of time. creating water-borne wood finishes that are completely non-toxic, easy to use, and stand up to the test of time.
+At Vermont Natural Coatings we are dedicated to developing non-toxic wood finish technologies that are grounded in sustainability, easy to use and stand up to the test of time.
 Born of academic inquiry, scientific innovation, and Vermont ingenuity, our coatings meet the building industry’s highest performance and safety standards.

 Thanks to scientific advancements and an increased awareness worldwide, we are in the midst of a sustainability revolution on the rise.
 Now more than ever, corporate responsibility and transparency are of the utmost importance.
 As conscious global citizens and producers, we are committed to building sustainable systems and making responsible choices that nurture the health and vitality of our homes, communities and planet, now and for generations to come.

 Our products set new and higher standards of safety, performance and environmental responsibility.
 In an industry where toxins are the norm, Vermont Natural Coatings has found a ‘Safer Whey’.